 The presenters explained that they have discussed with the town and the school and that the goal is to clean up the site.
 The state is not taking the property, but will be responsible for maintaining it.

-dditional public comment below was received via email on February 7, 2026:
+Additional public comment below was received via email on February 7, 2026:

 Dear Mr. Anderson,